 This week While Aurora Slept, my Sleeping Beauty retelling trilogy released in ebook.
 In case you missed it, the story is told in three parts: The Power of a Dream, Glass Slippers, and Beast Seeking Beauty.
-You can pick up your copy of The Power of a Dream for free.
+You can pick up your copy of The Power of a Dream.

 Here is the trailer.

 Autumn is beautiful, a time of new awakenings, and vibrant color.
 The chill in the air whispers with promise, the crackle of leaves tingle with magic.
 That, at least, is how it feels to me.
 It is why I find myself turning to fairy tales in September.
 I like to begin my autumn with a bit of magic, before turning to the classics of Halloween in October.
 (More about those and my novel Painted Faces here.).
 If you think about it, this time of the year provides the perfect context for familiar fairy tale allusions.
 Cinderella rides in a giant pumpkin.
 To find out why this is, read Glass Slippers(Book Two in While Aurora Slept).
 Harvest celebrates a bounty.
 While this is primarily thought of as food, learning naturally finds itself into this as well.
 Autumn, after all, is when school begins (at least in the northern hemisphere).
 With learning comes books.
 If you're anything like me, a beautiful harvest of books sounds just about perfect.
 Edora, new to the kingdom and to being human, discovers that magical wonder in Beast Seeking Beauty.
 Hint.
 There's a library.
 Hint.
 It's amazing.
 At least, she certainly thinks so!
 She's never seen anything like it before.

 Wishing you an abundant beginning of autumn, full of all the best harvest, including books!